-Planetary nebulae can be made from stars with a similar mass of our Sun and up to 10 Solar masses.
+Planetary nebulae can be made from stars with a similar mass to our Sun and up to 10 Solar masses.

 Examples of planetary nebula are the Ring Nebula in the Lyra constellation, the Helix Nebula in Aquarius, and the Butterfly Nebula located in the direction of the Monoceros constellation.

-- Nebulae can be classified in three categories depending on their origin
+- Nebulae can be classified into three categories depending on their origin

 - Supernova remnants form after the explosion of giant stars

-- Reflection, emmission, and dark nebulae originate from the gravitational interaction between the gases in the space between stars
+- Reflection, emission, and dark nebulae originate from the gravitational interaction between the gases in the space between stars

 - Planetary nebula are created after stars like our Sun reach their final stage